-His nickname was Mr. Show Business, but Sammy Davis Jr. fondly called himself "the only black, Puerto Rican, one-eyed, Jewish entertainer in the world."
+His nickname was "Mr. Show Business," but Sammy Davis Jr. fondly called himself "the only Black, Puerto Rican, one-eyed, Jewish entertainer in the world."
 Although he stood at a mere 5’6” and weighed only 120 pounds, Davis’ 60-year-long-career left a massive impression on the entertainment world.
 He starred in seven Broadway shows, appeared in 23 films including Ocean’s Eleven, regularly landed television roles and recorded dozens of albums.
 Although he died of throat cancer at the age of 64, his memory lives on as one of the greatest pop-culture icons of the 20th century.
-Here are seven interesting facts about Mr. Bojangles himself.

-On November 19, 1954, Sammy Davis Jr. was driving from Las Vegas to Los Angeles to record a soundtrack for the film Six Bridges to Cross.
+On November 19, 1954, Davis was driving from Las Vegas to Los Angeles to record a soundtrack for the film Six Bridges to Cross.
 He never made it to the studio.
 Early that morning, his Cadillac collided with an automobile that backed out in front of him.
 He sustained massive injuries to his face, including a broken nose and damage to his left eye so severe that it had to be replaced with a plastic one.
 A consummate professional, he was back on stage only two months later.

-2) He converted to Judaism.
+He converted to Judaism

-3) He held a grudge against JFK.
+He held a grudge against JFK

-According to Davis’ 1989 biography, John F. Kennedy asked the entertainer not to participate in the 1961 Presidential inauguration, because the sight of the black entertainer alongside his wife, May Britt (who was white), would potentially anger Southerners.
+According to Davis’ 1989 biography, John F. Kennedy asked the entertainer not to participate in the 1961 Presidential inauguration, because the sight of the Black entertainer alongside his wife, May Britt (who was white), would potentially anger Southerners.
 Being shunned by the president was a sore spot for Davis, but those feelings were smoothed somewhat in 1987 when he was honored by the Kennedy Center.

 In 1972, the Rat Packer helped create one of TV’s most legendary moments — an on-screen kiss that appeared on the highly popular show All in the Family.
-The episode featured Sammy (as himself) visiting the Bunker household in order to retrieve a briefcase he left in Archie’s taxi.
-Although Archie makes several racist remarks throughout the show, Sammy keeps his cool and famously plants a smooch on Archie’s cheek before heading for the door.
+The episode featured Davis (as himself) visiting the Bunker household in order to retrieve a briefcase he left in Archie’s taxi.
+Although Archie makes several racist remarks throughout the show, Davis keeps his cool and famously plants a smooch on Archie’s cheek before heading for the door.
 It was one of the show’s most famous episodes and went on to be nominated for two Emmys.